Why does Victoria have protected places?

 The NAIDOC teaching ideas developed by the National NAIDOC Committee relate directly to supporting teachers in addressing The Australian Curriculum: Aboriginal and Torres Strait Islander Histories and Culture cross-curriculum priority; with provision of content that can be used across multiple learning areas and stages/grades from Foundational Studies to Year 12.

 Exploring Victoria’s protected places

 Victoria is home to nine unique and wondrous ecosystems.
 Students can learn about Victoria’s ecosystems through a ranger guided virtual tour.
 Use the map below to explore our amazing protected places.
-For the best user experience make sure you turn on the narration and ambient sound via the white cog found in the top right-hand corner of the virtual tour.
+For the best user experience make sure you turn on the narration by selecting the speaker icon in the top left-hand corner of the virtual tour.